 Maryland law recognizes two types of divorce: limited divorces and absolute divorces.
 "Limited divorces" refer to what most people think of as a legal separation.
 Under a limited divorce, spouses can live in separate homes but share income and resources.
 A limited divorce order will help a couple delineate finances and designate each parent's custody rights.
 However, under a limited divorce the couple is still married—neither spouse can remarry.
 See Md.
 Fam.
 L. Code § 7-102 (2020).

-Spouses are also prevented from negatively impacting marital property during a limited divorce.
-A limited divorce is often used when spouses can't settle the issues of their divorce themselves – it gives the spouses time to live apart and try to work out the terms of the divorce or reconcile.
+Like a legal separation, under a limited divorce order, spouses can't sell or divide marital property.
+A limited divorce is often used when spouses can't settle the issues of their divorce themselves, and this process gives the couples time to live apart and try to work out the terms of the divorce or reconcile.

-An "absolute divorce" is what most people think of when they think of divorce: the marital bonds are terminated and after that, each spouse can go their own way and remarry if they wish.
+An "absolute divorce" is what most people think of when they think of divorce.
+Under an absolute divorce, the marital bonds are terminated, property is divided, and the spouses can go their own way and remarry if they wish.